 In the middle of that, Boatright, who shut down Harrison's twin brother, Andrew, most of the night, twisted his left ankle while receiving an innocuous-looking pass from Napier.
 He called a timeout.
 Got it worked on and came back out.

-Napier and Niels Giffey made 3s on UConn's next two possessions, and suddenly, that one-point lead was back up to five - fairly comfortable by this tight, taut, buzzer-beating tournament's standards.
+Napier and Giffey made 3s on UConn's two possessions after the timeout, and that one-point lead was back up to five - fairly comfortable by this tight, taut, buzzer-beating tournament's standards.

 The big question in Kentucky is what will happen to all those freshmen.
 Julius Randle (10 points, six rebounds) is a lottery pick if he leaves for the NBA.
-Young and the Harrison brothers could be first-rounders, too.
-Big question is whether they'll want to leave on this note.
+Young and the Harrison brothers could be first-rounders.
+The big question is whether they'll want to leave on this note.

-They were preseason No. 1, a huge disappointment through much of this season, then came on just in time for a run to the final.
+He called his group the most coachable bunch he's ever had.
+They were preseason No. 1, a huge disappointment through much of this season.
+They were seeded an uninspiring eighth for the tournament and came on strong in time for a run to the final.